Summary

 4. If your experience connectivity problems after setting up the Router: Sometimes it happens that the DHCP server on the Router VM pushes an invalid default route to your host.
 You can see your routes using ip route.
 If you see a default route via the Router VM just delete it: sudo ip route del default via 10.32.X.1

 You're on your own.
-Use OpenVPN with the provided configuration to connect your machine to the game network.
-You can freely use your team network range, just ensure the Vulnbox gets the correct IP.
+Generate a WireGuard keypair, add it to your team interface, and ensure it can route (at least) the vulnbox IP.
+Use WireGuard with the generated configuration to connect your machine to the game network.
+You can freely use your team network range, except .254, which is the game router.
+Just ensure the Vulnbox gets the correct IP.

 We know that it's sometimes hard to set up a Vulnbox on a system without monitor attached.
 To easily setup the Vulnbox, you can use two shortcuts: First use DHCP to assign the Vulnbox any IP from your team range (it will reconfigure to 10.X.Y.2 automatically).
 Second have a webserver running on whatever machine is 10.X.Y.1 in your team range, which serves a text file /saarctf/authorized_keys.
 If the Vulnbox can access this URL after initial setup, it will enable SSH and install these keys.
 Use the Testbox to test both steps.